 By Ian Lewis, senior consultant in company commercial law and employment law at Bray & Bray.

-If you would like to discuss further the implications of any disciplinary process upon you or your business, then please do not hesitate to contact our employment team today on 0116 254 8871.
+To speak to a specialist in employment law, call our team of employment lawyers today on 0116 254 8871.
 Alternatively, you can email me with any questions that you may have, directly at email@example.com